 Until you get to the dentist, one of the possible home remedies is to gargle your mouth with salt water.
 The salt helps to remove the bacteria from the mouth and it can also reduce swelling.
 A good mix would be to use teaspoon of salt to 8 ounces of water.
 Be careful to spit it out and not to swallow the water; it really doesn’t taste nice.
 Sometimes having cold liquid in the mouth on its own might help, others it might flare the pain.

 Over the counter medication such as Paracetamol and Ibuprofen can ease pain that is affecting you and relieve minor pain from toothache.
 Be careful to use these forms of painkillers how they are meant.
 They are only to be taken orally, not be to be applied directly to the gums as it can cause more harm to your gums.

 Do not underestimate the power of a cold compress.
 If your face is swollen, it would be helpful if you could put an icepack on your cheek.
 It may help ease the pain and almost act as a numbing agent for a while, which will help reduce the pain you are feeling as well as the swelling.

-You are able to get these pain relieving products from many pharmacies and supermarkets.
+You can get these pain relieving products from many pharmacies and supermarkets.
 Apply these gels and liquids directly to the sore tooth and nearby gums.
-A lot of these contain benzocaine, which will numb your mouth for a little while.
+Many of these contain benzocaine, which will numb your mouth for a while.
 Beware, these are meant for short-term use only.
 They will not treat the cause of your pain.

 After you have gone through the discomfort of a toothache, the last thing you would want is to experience it again.
-The good news is that many toothaches are preventable, as long as you take care of your teeth and gums by flossing and brushing twice a day.
+The good news is that many toothaches are preventable as long as you care for your teeth and gums by flossing and brushing twice daily.
 Keeping up with your regular dental check ups will ensure the best health of your teeth and gums.